 Secondary VLAN: The client ports are usually defined within secondary VLAN.
 The secondary VLAN includes Isolated and Community VLANs.
 The client ports can be isolated VLANs or can be grouped in the same Community VLAN.
-The ports within the same community VLAN can communicate with each other, however, the isolated VLAN ports cannot.
+The ports within the same community VLAN can communicate with each other beaverer the isolated VLAN as other, however, the isolated VLAN ports cannot.